LennyDuan/ProgrammingNotebook/node/javascript/prototype.md

 console.log(o.name);
 // -> 'a'
 // Is there an 'name' own property on o?
-Yes, and its value is 'a' .
+Yes, and its value is 'a'

+console.log(o.age);
-console.log(o.b); // 2
+// -> 25
-// Is there a 'b' own property on o?
+// Is there a 'age' own property on o?
 Yes, and its value is 2.
 // The prototype also has a 'b' property, but it's not visited.
 // This is called "property shadowing."